Sri Lanka banks on vaccination to see it through delta surge

 The latest barrage of cases comes as restrictions were slowly being eased following a monthlong lockdown in May and June.

 New restrictions have followed.
-A ban on all public gatherings and wedding receptions started Sunday.
+A ban on all public gatherings began on Sunday while weddings receptions will be banned from Tuesday.
 And a nighttime curfew began Monday that exempts only essential services.

 The Health Ministry is also adding more hospital beds.
 Last week, the World Health Organization said it provided emergency medical equipment to 78 hospitals in Sri Lanka, including beds, oximeters, oxygen cylinders and concentrators.